Dave Leitao: Early coaching career

 Leitao was recruited by Calhoun to join his staff at Northeastern University in 1984, and followed him to the University of Connecticut as an assistant from 1986 to 1994.
 He returned to serve as head coach at his alma mater, Northeastern University, from 1994 to 1996.
 Leitao returned to Calhoun's staff for six seasons, including the Huskies national championship in 1999.

 DePaul

-In 2002, he secured the head coaching position at DePaul University after the departure of Pat Kennedy; in a three-year stint on the Chicago campus.
-He led DePaul in two trips to the NIT and a trip to the NCAA tournament.
+He secured the head coaching position at DePaul University on April 16, 2002, six weeks after his predecessor Pat Kennedy had resigned from the position on March 5.
+The Blue Demons qualified for the postseason in each of Leitao's three years at DePaul, appearing in the NIT in 2003 and 2005 and the NCAA tournament in 2004.
+His overall record with the Blue Demons after those three seasons was 58–34.
+Jerry Wainwright succeeded him on April 28, 2005.